areebbeigh/anime-scraper/README.md

 # anime-scraper
-Scrape and add anime episode stream URLs to uGet (Linux) or IDM (Windows)
+Scrape and add anime episode stream URLs to uGet (Linux) or IDM (Windows).

 ## Motivation for v3
 Let me take a moment to explain the upgrade to v3.
 If you were a regular user of anime-scraper before (upto any version v2)